LeonTrii/Playground/2021 :)/README.md

 Random-number-generator: Generates a number from the given inputs.
 Beware of the reset button..

+Random-quote-machine: Generates a random quote from a list of 102 quotes.

 Survey-form: A survey form with simple question.
 Redirects you to a YouTube page with, "Never Gonna Give You Up" upon submission.

 Tic-Tac-Toe: Classic Tic-Tac-Tow game for two players.